 In France, we collaborated with government-funded recycling business Eco-Emballages in 2008 to create a national group (CELAA) committed to recycling aluminium and steel packaging.

-By co-funding the installation of aluminium and steel recycling technology in 19 recycling centres, the potential to serve 9m people was established.
+By co-funding the installation of aluminium and steel recycling technology in 19 recycling centres, the potential to serve 9 million people was established.
 On top of this, consumers were encouraged to get involved via a communications campaign entitled ‘Trop facile’ (too easy).
 This effort helped increase the aluminium recycling rates in France by 57%.

 In Germany, Sweden and Finland consumers can simply recycle their Nespresso capsules via their everyday sorting and recycling schemes.
 This includes 10,000 packaging recycling stations in Finland and 5,800 ‘Green Dot’ stations in Sweden, as well as multiple metal collection banks.